yaozheng-stat/yaozheng-stat.github.io/_pages/talks.md

 - The 35th New England Statistics Symposium (NESS 2022), University of Connecticut, *May 2022*.

-- SUNY Binghamton University, Department of Mathematics and Statistics, *May 2022* (online).
+- Department of Mathematics and Statistics, SUNY Binghamton University, *May 2022* (online).

 - CMStatistics 2021, King's College London, *December 2021*  (online).

-- Shanghai University of Finance and Economics, School of Statistics and Management, *December 2021*  (online).
+- School of Statistics and Management, Shanghai University of Finance and Economics,  *December 2021*  (online).

 - The 34th New England Statistics Symposium (NESS 2021), University of Rhode Island, *October 2021* (online).

 - ISBISKOCHI2020, Cochin University of Science & Technology, India, *December 2020* (online).

-- University of Maryland, Department of Mathematics, *September 2020* (online).
+- Department of Mathematics, University of Maryland, *September 2020* (online).

-- University of Missouri, Department of Statistics, *September 2020* (online).
+- Department of Statistics, University of Missouri, *September 2020* (online).

-- University of Connecticut, Department of Economics, *September 2020* (online).
+- Department of Economics, University of Connecticut,  *September 2020* (online).

-- Boston College, Department of Economics, *December 2019*.
+- Department of Economics, Boston College, December 2019*.

 - The 33rd New England Statistics Symposium (NESS 2019), University of Connecticut, *May 2019*.